CIDRAM/CIDRAM/_docs/readme.en.md

 /vault/lang/lang.zh.php | Chinese (simplified) language data.
 /vault/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
 /vault/cache.dat | Cache data.
+/vault/cidramblocklists.dat | Contains information relating to the optional country blocklists provided by Macmathan; Used by the updates feature provided by the front-end.
 /vault/cli.php | CLI handler.
 /vault/components.dat | Contains information relating to the various components of CIDRAM; Used by the updates feature provided by the front-end.
 /vault/config.ini.RenameMe | Configuration file; Contains all the configuration options of CIDRAM, telling it what to do and how to operate correctly (rename to activate).